megazear7/orison/src/partials/documentation/getting-started.md

 ### List Pages

 You can also have a single JS file produce multiple pages.
-This is useful for connecting to a content provider such as [Contentful](https://www.contentful.com) and producing a web page for each item from a query.
+This is useful for connecting to a content provider such as <a href="https://www.contentful.com" rel="noopener">Contentful</a> and producing a web page for each item from a query.
 In the example below we are creating a list of blog posts.

 #### /src/pages/list.js
 ```js